10 Amazing Indian Art and Craft to be your Souvenir

-Charida village is an unexplored village which is located on the beautiful foothills of Ayodhya Hills in Purulia district in West Bengal and this amazing village is a home of 300 skilled mask makers.
-This is the only place in the world where the popular masks are being manufactured for an acrobatic martial art based dance “Chhau”.
+Charida village is an unexplored village which is located on the beautiful foothills of Ayodhya Hills in Purulia district in West Bengal and this amazing village is the home of 300 skilled mask makers.
+This is the only place in the world where the popular masks are being manufactured for an acrobatic martial art-based dance “Chhau”.

 Apart from the puppet shows, the Kathputlis are also an excellent souvenir that you can bring back from the region.
-Dressed in colorful fabrics, the dolls are partly made with wood and fabrics.
-A pair of these kathputlis can also serve as excellent showpieces in your home.
+Dressed in colourful fabrics, the dolls are partly made with wood and fabrics.
+A pair of these Kathputlis can also serve as excellent showpieces in your home.

-Although you may not be able to play, they are an excellent collectible for all those who love unique pieces of craft.
+Although you may not be able to play, they are an excellent collectable for all those who love unique pieces of craft.

-While most of these crafts are easily available online today, the true essence of them can be felt only when you travel to the region and procure them from the authentic sources.
-So as you travel to your heart’s content and bring back these beautiful crafts home.
+While most of these crafts are easily available online today, their true essence them can be felt only when you travel to the region and procure them from authentic sources.
+So as you travel to your heart’s content bring back these beautiful crafts home.